diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

-In our project, we harnessed the capabilities of several Google Cloud Platform (GCP) services to streamline various aspects of our workflow.
-Google Cloud Storage (GCS) served as our robust object storage solution for managing large datasets efficiently.
-Additionally, services like Cloud Build, and Cloud Monitoring enhanced our data analytics, continuous integration, and monitoring processes, respectively.
+In our project, we harnessed the capabilities of several Google Cloud Platform (GCP) services, those were: Cloud Storage (Bucket), Compute Engine, Vertex AI, Cloud Build, Container Registry and Cloud Run.
+Google Cloud Storage (GCS) served as our robust object storage solution by using Buckets for managing large datasets efficiently.
+Vertex AI was used for the training of our model along with its built-in VM instance for computational resources.
+We set up triggers using Cloud Build services, however due to time limitations we could not integrate into our CI pipeline.
+For storing our docker images we used Container Registry.
+Cloud run was finally used to deploy our model which successfully integrated our FastAPI framework.
 This strategic use of GCP services empowered us to focus on developing and deploying machine learning models with enhanced scalability and automation.

 ### Question 18